it-21360978/MERN-Login-and-Registration-Example/README.md

 # MERN Login and Registration Example

-implement login and registration functionality in a MERN (MongoDB, Express, React, Node.js) web application
+##This is an example project that demonstrates how to implement user authentication and registration using the MERN (MongoDB, Express, React, Node.js) stack.